briangershon/bsky-tldr/README.md

 ## Data Structure Example

-Here's the post data structure returned from our `retrieveAuthorFeed` library function for viewing posts for a specific author:
+Here's the post data structure returned from our `retrieveAuthorFeed` function for viewing posts for a specific author:

 ```json
 {